 WHAT TO EXPECT AFTER A TOOTH COLORED FILLING PROCEDURE

-After your tooth filling procedure, your mouth will be numb.
-Do not eat anything that you have to chew until the numbing is worn off.
+After your tooth colored filling procedure, your mouth will be numb.
+Do not eat anything that you have to chew until the numbing has worn off.
 Once the numbing wears off your mouth may be sore where the numbing was given, Ibuprofen can be used to reduce the soreness.
 It is normal for the tooth to be sensitive to cold temperatures for a few days to a few weeks, this resolves over time.
 After the numbness wears off it is important to clench your teeth together to make sure your teeth are closing evenly.
 If your teeth are not closing evenly, let the dentist know as you will need a simple adjustment.

 WHAT DO FILLINGS DO TO YOUR TOOTH?